-SMS capabilities depend on the phone number you use and the country that you're operating within as determined by your Azure billing address.
+SMS and PSTN capabilities depend on the phone number you use and the country/region that you're operating within as determined by your Azure billing address.
 For more information, visit the Subscription eligibility documentation.

 Azure Communication Services Calling SDKs can be used to add telephony and Public Switched Telephone Network access to your applications.
 This page summarizes key telephony concepts and capabilities.
 See the calling library to learn more about specific SDK languages and capabilities.

 Whenever your users interact with a traditional telephone number, calls are facilitated by PSTN (Public Switched Telephone Network) voice calling.
 To make and receive PSTN calls, you need to add telephony capabilities to your Azure Communication Services resource.
 In this case, signaling and media use a combination of IP-based and PSTN-based technologies to connect your users.
 Communication Services provides two discrete ways to reach the PSTN network: Voice Calling (PSTN) and Azure direct routing.